DPUkyle/exec-provider-example/README.md

 # exec-provider-example

-I want to use a lazy evaluation to run a command-line program which may or may not exist on the system.
+I want to use [lazy configuration](https://docs.gradle.org/current/userguide/lazy_configuration.html) to run a command-line program which may or may not exist on the system.

 My build will take different actions, enable/disable tasks etc. based on this result.